Woman of the Hour

 —Thaisa Frank, author of Heidegger’s Glasses and Enchantment.

-If you liked the book, please leave a review on Goodreads, Amazon, or elsewhere where readers gather.
+If you liked the book, please leave a review on GoodReads, Amazon, BookBub, or elsewhere where readers gather.

-The author is available for podcasts, interviews, workshops, bookclub appearances, and more.
+I’m available for podcasts, interviews, workshops, bookclub appearances, guest posts, and more.